tdlight-team/tdlight-java/README.md

 	implementation platform('it.tdlight:tdlight-java-bom:VERSION')

-	// do not specify the versions on the dependencies below! implementation 'it.tdlight:tdlight-java:VERSION' // Java 8 is supported if you use the following dependency classifier: `jdk8` implementation 'it.tdlight:tdlight-natives:VERSION:linux_amd64_ssl1'
+	// do not specify the versions on the dependencies below! implementation group: 'it.tdlight', name: 'tdlight-java' // Java 8 is supported if you use the following dependency classifier: `jdk8` implementation group: 'it.tdlight', name: 'tdlight-natives', classifier: 'linux_amd64_ssl1'
 	// Include other native classifiers, for example linux_amd64_ssl3, macos_amd64, ... -->
 }
 ```